prithika-sathish/prithika-sathish/README.md

 # Hi, I'm Prithika Sathish
 Pursuing undergraduation in Computer Science
-Developer with an eye for product, data, and real world problem solving
+Developer with an eye for product, data, and problem solving

 ## About me